CaioCeretta/Cod3r/architect/Software Design/domain-modeling/2-anemic-model.md

   e not the "SENHA_INVALIDA" literal itself

   With as const the type of SENHA_INVALIDA HAVE TO be "SENHA_INVALIDA"

   And now, when throwing an error, we can simply throw Erros.SENHA_INVALIDA and the error will be thrown with that content

+## Lesson 7 - Entities and Objects of Value

+### What is entity?

+The most critical feature of an Entity is its unique identity (or ID).

+The identity is what makes the object distinct and is the primary basis for its equality.
+Two entities are considered the same if they have the same identity, even if their attributes (like name or address) change.

+The identity remains constant throughout the Entity's lifecycle.

+### Continuity through lifecycle

+An Entity is an object that has continuity through time, meaning it persists and can change state while still being the same conceptual object.

+Entities are typically mutable; their attributes and state can change, but the core object and its identity endure.

+Example: Inside an `EAD` platform we may have multiple courses, which each one of them has its own id.
+Eventually, we may change the course name, every chapter/lessons — suppose we have a 2015 version and we will update its classes to a new updated version — but since the ID remains the same.
+It continues to be the same course

+### Importance to the User
+Entities represent things in the domain that users and business experts care about tracking individually.

+The distinction of identity is important to the application's user.
+If the user needs to know if "this object X is the same as the object X I saw yesterday," then it's an Entity.

+### What is represents:

+An Entity represents a thing that can be tracked and differentiated over time, while a Value Object represents a descriptive quality of a thing where you only care about what it is, not which specific instance it is.

+## Lesson 8 - Class Pessoa